Cars brands and logos that start with K

 King Long Logo

 Another Chinese car brand that deserves a spot on this list is King Long United Automotive Industry Co., Ltd, founded in 1988.
 It was founded in Xiamen (Fujian Province, China) by China’s Fujian Motors Group Corporation.
-The main activity of the company is the development, production, and sale of large luxury buses, which are in great demand outside the country.
-In addition, this brand produces medium-sized buses and light vans characterized by low cost and high durability.
-Today, the company’s assembly lines are producing five series of products divided into 50 categories.
+The company’s main activities are developing, producing, and selling large luxury buses in high demand abroad.
+In addition, this brand produces medium-sized buses and light vans that are low-cost and highly durable.
+Today, the company’s assembly lines produce five product series, divided into 50 categories.